k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 There is a parameter in config.ini called ENTITY_ENCRYPTION_MODE that controls the two LUI encryption modes supported by Fabric.
 The modes are ON_SAVE and MDB, and each are described below:

-> **ON_SAVE** (default value from 6.5.4): Encrypt the LUI when saving it to Cassandra.
+> **ON_SAVE** (default value from 6.5.4): Encrypt the LUI when saving it the storage layer.
 > The encryption is done after the compression.
 The advantage of using this encryption mode is twofold compared to the non-encrypted mode:
-> The data is stored encrypted in Cassandra, and at the same time the data has minimal performance and storage impact.
+> The data is stored encrypted in the Storage DB, and at the same time the data has minimal performance and storage impact.
 > It is important to mention that data in the cache is not encrypted, therefore it is the user’s responsibility to ensure that the data
 > in the cache is secured on the operating system level.